PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

     - name: Ilaria Sani
       startDate: 05/20/2020
+      position: Visiting postdoc
-      position: Ilaria was a visiting postdoc from the Laboratory of Winrich Freiwald at the Rockefeller University.
-After visiting the lab Ilaria took a Research Scientist position at the University of Geneva.
+      description: Ilaria was visiting from the Laboratory of Winrich Freiwald at the Rockefeller University.
+After visiting the lab, Ilaria took a Research Scientist position at the University of Geneva.
       image: /img/people/ilaria-sani.png
       github: https://github.com/IlariaSani
       scholar: https://scholar.google.com/citations?user=yyhEfS8AAAAJ&hl=it

     - name: Ricardo Fabrega
       startDate: 04/06/2019
+      position: Undergraduate research assistant
-      position: Ricardo was an undergraduate research assistant.
-After leaving the lab Ricardo took on a prestigious Medical Student Scholarship at the F. Edward Hébert School of Medicine of the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
+      description: After leaving the lab, Ricardo took on a prestigious Medical Student Scholarship at the F. Edward Hébert School of Medicine of the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
       image: /img/people/ricardo-fabrega.png
       twitter: https://twitter.com/Fabregari
       github: https://github.com/ricardofebrega